 2. The Felt consists of one hundred pc merino sheep and Gotland Wool

-4. The only can be a sturdy and natural rubber with a thick and lug style for underfoot protection and slip resistance
+4. The only can be a sturdy and natural rubber with a thick lug style for underfoot protection and slip resistance

 3. Orthofeet’ Hudson Wide & Stretchy Slippers